steve0511/resty-redis-cluster/README.md

 3. enable slave node read:

-   Note: Currently enable_slave_read is only limited in pure read scenario.
+   Note: Currently enableSlaveRead is only limited in pure read scenario.
-   We don't support mixed read and write scenario(distingush read, write operation) in single config set with enable_slave_read now.
+   We don't support mixed read and write scenario(distingush read, write operation) in single config set with enableSlaveRead now.
    If your scenario is mixed with write operation, please disable the option.

    Also, you can isolate pure read scenaro into another config set.